Koncord/ESx-Reader/README.md

 Introduction
 ------------

-The ESP/ESM reader for the Bethesda video game the Fallout3.
+The ESP/ESM reader for the Bethesda video game: the Fallout3.
 Part of the project [vaultmp][vmp]!

 ~~This code may damage your mind and eyes =D~~